 High-ISO photography in JPEG mode, action photography

 The Samsung NX200 is an obvious choice for anyone who wants lots of pixels in a small package.
-The camera is slightly let down by long buffering times in raw mode and the JPEG engine's noise treatment at high sensitivities but overall the NX200 is a powerful photographic tool with a good feature set for its class and enjoyable to use.
+The camera is slightly let down by long buffering times in raw mode and the JPEG engine's noise treatment at high sensitivities, but overall the NX200 is a powerful photographic tool with a good feature set for its class, and it's enjoyable to use.